hannesfrank/awesome-remnote/README.md

 ### Courses

-_Comprehensive curricula convering all features of RemNote._
+_Comprehensive curricula covering all features of RemNote._

 Paid (💰) or free (🎓).